Bootstrap based uncertainty bands for prediction in functional kriging: Functional kriging with external drift (FKED)

 \end{enumerate}

-The generalized additive model representation of Model (\ref{concurrent}) can be re-expressed as a mixed effects model \citep{Robinson1991, Speed1991} whose parameters are estimated using REstricted Maximum Likelihood (REML) \citep{wood2011}.
 The algorithm's convergence is determined based on the Akaike Information Criterion $AIC$, since the effective degrees of freedom may change from iteration to iteration.
 The algorithm stops when the $AIC$ rate is smaller than 0.1\%, where the criterion rate at the $j^{th}$ iteration is calculated as